kaizen-ai/kaizenflow/documentation/general/zenhub.md

 ## ZH vs GH

-- GH Issues are used to provide a place talk about bugs and features
+- GH Issues are used to provide a place to talk about bugs and features
 - ZH builds on top of GH Issues, PRs, Milestones to implement project management layer

 ## Workspaces

 - Allows you to bundle multiple GitHub repos into a single view
 - Different teams (or team members) can create different pipeline structures for the same set of repos
   - Each team can have their own workflow

 ## Epics

 - = theme of work containing several sub-tasks required to complete a larger goal
 - Tasks are broken down into small, manageable chunks
 - An Epic is a "big user story"